 Massachusetts’ Ports

-The biggest port in the state is the Port of Boston.
-Boston is also the oldest continually-operating port in the entire Western Hemisphere.
+The biggest port in the state is the Port of Boston, which is also the oldest continually operating port in the Western Hemisphere.

 It is the hub of maritime activity for New England and an essential part of the local and regional economy.
 One terminal at the port is single-handedly responsible for bringing in 90 percent of the state’s fossil fuels.